endo5501/LaboMachineTable/memory-bank/productContext.md

 4. **User Coordination**: Researchers and staff have limited visibility into when equipment will be available
 5. **Administrative Overhead**: Managing equipment access and reservations manually creates unnecessary administrative burden

-NcReserve addresses these challenges by providing a centralized, visual, and intuitive system for equipment reservation management.
+LaboMachineTable addresses these challenges by providing a centralized, visual, and intuitive system for equipment reservation management.

 ## User Personas